Randl/half/branches/sse/README.txt

 containing all the functionality, which can be directly included by your projects, without the neccessity to build anything or link to anything.

-The library needs an IEEE-754-conformant single-precision 'float' type, but this should be the case on most modern platforms.
-Whereas the library is fully C++98-compatible, it can profit from certain C++11 features.
+Whereas this library is fully C++98-compatible, it can profit from certain C++11 features.
 Support for those features is checked automatically at compile (or rather preprocessing) time, but can be explicitly enabled or disabled by defining the corresponding preprocessor symbols to either 1 or 0 yourself.
 This is useful when the automatic detection fails (for more exotic implementations) or when a feature should be explicitly disabled:

   - 'long long' integer type for mathematical functions returning 'long long' results (enabled for VC++ 2003 and newer, gcc and clang, overridable with